Gagne’s Nine Events of Instruction

 Central to Gagné’s theory are his “conditions of learning”.
 These consist of both internal and external conditions that affect the student during his or her learning journey.
 Internal conditions refer to the anterior knowledge that the student has before the topic is presented, and the external conditions refer to the behaviors or stimuli presented by the instructor.
 An effective teacher must recognize that both internal and external conditions affect learning.

 There are two simple steps to implementing Gagné’s theory: stating outcomes and organizing events.
-First, Gagné theory says to state the desired results.
+First, Gagné theory states the desired results.
 These results can be classified into five different categories: intellectual skills, cognitive strategies, verbal information, attitudes, and motor skills.

 Appropriately organizing Gagné’s “Events of Instruction” is the second step in his approach.
 There are nine instructional events: